Mr-Coxall/CS-Lab-in-a-Box/software/gitea/README.md

   - ```bash
     sudo nano docker-compose.yml
     ```
-- start up the container
+- start up the container, using the "Apps, Discover Apps,
 - - DO NOT try to setup email, since you need 2FA on Gmail to use it
 - the app.ini file for Gitea will be in directory something like:
   - /data/compose/3/gitea/gitea/conf